olof/srcd/README.md

 * Byte value 3 anywhere in a stream is interpreted as `^C`; the git pack protocol is binary and will by necessity sometime encode a three.
-This handling was removed entirely.
-Not something I would accept if I were an erlang maintainer, but gives a hint that the `^C` handling probably belongs somewhere else (or at least be configurable).
+I removed this handling entirely; that's not a change I would accept as-is if I were an erlang maintainer, but maybe gives a hint that the `^C` handling probably belongs somewhere else (or at least be configurable).

 * Improve server side error logging a little bit; when the connection is killed, the error is sent on stderr *to the client*.
 It is not logged on the server at all.
 At least `LOG_NOTICE` when it happens (I still don't have the traceback, so I sometime have to guess what "undef" or "function_clause" means).
+I also really don't want this info sent to the client, but that's still happening for now.

 Hacking
 -------